fyndartdeveloper/image-classification-kata/README.md

 A simple code for finding the most relevant image classes has already been prepared.

-The frontend should be implemented with the React framework and Typescript.
+The frontend should be implemented with the React/NextJS framework and Typescript.
 The type of backend implementation as well as the database can be chosen freely.